The best PC controller for gaming in 2024

 What makes a good game controller?

 The main elements to look for when getting yourself a brand-new PC controller are the quality of the buttons, triggers, and sticks.
-They should be the main things that you look for ahead of anything else.
-A controller is no good is the buttons are mushy, the triggers don’t feel good and the sticks wobble all over the shop.
+They should be the main things you look for ahead of anything else.
+A controller is no good if the buttons are mushy, the triggers don’t feel good and the sticks wobble all over the shop.

-You should also look at the controller’s features, does it support X-Input?
+You should also look at the controller’s features.
+Does it support X-Input?
 Does it have support for multiple consoles?
 Does it have features like additional paddles or macros?
 These are all important factors that you need to take into consideration when you pick up a brand-new game controller.

 Why is my controller drifting?